-How to Get Guests to RSVP to Your Wedding
+Wedding RSVPS: How To Get Guests to RSVP

 The countdown to your wedding just. got. real.
 Which likely means you’re sitting on the edge of your seat waiting for the mail to show up on the daily.
 Here’s the deal, on average 80% of your guests will attend your wedding.
 Of the invitations you mail, 90% are likely to respond, meaning you will need to contact the remaining 10%… therefore the pressure is on.
 Your venue will need a final head count and your unfinished seating chart is likely haunting you.

 Take a few breaths and remember, your guests aren’t *trying* to stress you out.
 While you’re anxiously waiting by the mailbox, it is easy for RSVPs to slip people’s minds.
 So, at what point is it okay – and necessary – to reach out and remind them?
 Here’s how to help avoid tardy RSVPs in the first place, and what to do if you have some, which you probably will.